 Best inclusion: The ships’ Nordic spa, hydrotherapy pool, steam room, and invigorating snow room are open to all on a complimentary basis.

-Luxury and expedition cruising are both specialties of Silversea Cruises, which has eight 100- to 608-passenger ships exploring the world.
+Luxury and expedition cruising are both specialties of Silversea Cruises, which has a fleet of intimate 100- to 608-passenger ships exploring the world.
 Guests stay in ocean-view suites with butler service and enjoy an open bar with a long list of fine wines, champagne, and spirits.
 There is a reservation fee for some specialty dining.
 Select voyages have complimentary shoreside events, while expedition cruises include excursions.
-In Antarctica and the Arctic, hotel stays, in-country flights, and a parka are among perks of the polar package.
+In Antarctica and the Arctic, hotel stays, in-country flights, and a parka are among the perks of the polar package.